Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 The Communication Control Panel provides selection and mode of the UHF radio in the aircraft.
 The panel is duplicated in both cockpits, and control over the radio is determined through pushing the COMM CMD Button in the respective seat; the button will illuminate green in the seat in priority.
 In the same fashion, the NAV CMD button dictates which seat has control of the TACAN settings; its button will also illuminate in the seat in command of the system.

 Beneath the COMM CMD button is the radio volume for the respective seat.
-Adjacent to the NAV CMD button is the Squelch switch, which enables or disables receiver squelch.
+Close to the NAV CMD button is the Squelch switch, which enables or disables receiver squelch.

 The A-3-2-T Selector knob sets HAVE Quick functionality of the UHF radio (A- auto-jam), the first digit of the manually selected frequency (3 or 2), or enables Time of Day receipt for one minute after selection in a momentary hold position (T).